The Similan Islands are renowned for those looking at diving from Khao Lak, offering some of the best in Thailand.

 The lush green jungle on the islands is home to multiple varieties of tropical singing birds.
 Also, reptiles, small critters and amazing sea creatures migrate onshore, including turtles.
 Being a popular tourism attraction is both a blessing and a challenge for the fragile ecosystems of the Similans.

 To protect and give these ecosystems a chance to recover, the park is closed from the middle of May until the middle of October every year.

 Khao Lak diving site highlights

 There are many beautiful dive sites around the Similan Islands and there is something for divers of all qualification levels.

 Boulder City and Sharkfin Reef

-Honeymoon Bay is home to the elusive leopard (zebra) shark, blue spotted stingrays, clown trigger fish, rabbit fish, scorpion fish, snappers, emperor fish, giant trevally and angel fish.
+Honeymoon Bay is home to the elusive leopard (zebra) shark.
+Also, blue spotted stingrays, clown trigger fish, rabbit fish, scorpion fish, snappers, emperor fish, giant trevally and angel fish.
 The coral gardens, bommies, and boulder formations are wonderful to explore.

 East of Eden